 The Partnership has a number of long-term, fee-based commercial agreements with Delek Holdings under which we provide various services to Delek Holdings, including crude oil gathering; crude oil, intermediate and refined products transportation and storage services; and marketing, terminalling and offloading services.
 Most of these agreements have an initial term ranging from five to ten years, which may be extended for various renewal terms at the option of Delek Holdings.
 The initial term of certain of these agreements expired in November 2017.
 Delek Holdings opted to renew these agreements for subsequent five-year terms expiring in November 2022.
-In the case of our marketing agreement with Delek Holdings in respect to the Tyler Refinery, the initial term has been extended through 2026.
-The term of certain of our agreements with Delek Holdings was required to be further extended pursuant to the amended and restated DKL Credit Facility, which extensions were effective in the fourth quarter of 2018 and extend through March 2024.
+In the case of our marketing agreement with Delek Holdings with respect to the Tyler Refinery, the initial term has been extended through 2026.
+The term of certain of our agreements with Delek Holdings were extended through March 2024 in connection with the amended and restated DKL Credit Facility in the fourth quarter of 2018.
 These agreements typically include minimum quarterly volume, revenue or throughput commitments.
 Fees under each agreement are payable to us monthly by Delek Holdings or certain third parties to whom Delek Holdings has assigned certain of its rights.
 For a discussion of a third party's involvement in certain agreements, see "Delek Holdings' Crude Oil and Refined Products Supply and Offtake Arrangement."
 In most circumstances, if Delek Holdings or the applicable third party assignee fails to meet or exceed the minimum volume, throughput or other commitment during any calendar quarter, Delek Holdings, and not any third party assignee, will be required to make a quarterly shortfall payment to us equal to the volume or amount of the shortfall multiplied or increased by the applicable fee, subject to certain exceptions as specified in the applicable agreement.
 Carry-over of any volumes or revenue in excess of such commitment to any subsequent quarter is not permitted.